-Component Allocator Rationale Ca Capital investment-related costs: Return on capital Depreciation Tax Regulatory Asset Base All capital related costs are allocated to load groups based on each load group's use of the LV and HV network.
+Component Allocator Rationale Cap oital related costs: Return on capital Depreciation Regulatory Asset Base All capital related costs are allocated to load groups based on each load group's use of the LV Tax and HV network.
 RAB value is used to determine the relative proportion of network assets.
 Asset revaluations and other regulatory revenue

 Operational costs: System operations and network support ICP count This expenditure is an overhead expense and is considered best socialised across load groups to recognise scale benefits.
 We have used ICP count to do this.
 Routine and corrective maintenance and inspection Control Period Demand (CPD) Within each pricing area, maintenance costs are allocated to each load group based on its contribution to CPD.
-Vegetation management CPD Within each pricing area, vegetation costs are allocated to each load group based on its contribution to CPD.
-Service interruptions and emergencies 50% allocated by ICP count50% allocated by CPD Faults may occur at individual ICPs or at distribution equipment affecting wide areas.
-ICP count explains individual fault contributions in each load group while CPD reflects each load group's contribution to the maximum system demand.
-Passthrough and recove erable costs: Transmission and ACOT CPD Transmission and ACOT costs have been allocated to customer load groups using CPD, which approximates the method of cost allocation used by Transpower.
-CPP recoverable costs ICP count The CPP is fundamentally a business plan and therefore an overhead expense.
-It is considered best socialised across load groups to recognise scale benefits.
-We have used ICP count to do this.
-Local authority rates Regulatory Asset Base Rates are levied by councils based on regulatory asset value, so we have maintained our allocation to load groups areas based on each load group's use of the LV and HV network.
-Commerce Act levies Regulatory Asset Base Commerce Act levies are allocated to distributors based on RAB value, so we have used this as the basis of our allocation to load groups.
-Electricity Authority levies 80% allocated by kWh20% allocated by ICP count This method of allocation approximates the way the Electricity Authority levies are allocated to distributors.
+Vegetation management CPD Within each pricing area, vegetation costs ar allocated to each load group based on it contribution to CPD.
+Service interruptions and emergencies 50% allocated by ICP count50% allocated by CPD Faults may occur at individual ICPs or distribution equipment affecting wide areas.
+It count explains individual fault contributions each load group while CPD reflects each load group's contribution to the maximum systems.
+Passthrough and recov erable costs: Transmission costs MWh Transmission costs have been allocated to customer load groups using MWh, whice approximates the method of cost allocation used by Transpower.
+Local authority rates Regulatory Asset Base Rates are levied by councils based on asset values of the allocation to load groups.
+Commerce Act levies Regulatory Asset Base Commerce Act levies are allocated to distributor based on RAB value, so this is used as the basis of the allocation to load groups.
+Electricity Authority levies 80% allocated by kWh20% allocated by ICP count This method of allocation approximates the wathe Electricity Authority levies are allocated distributors.
 Utilities Disputes levies ICP count Utilities Disputes levies are an overhead expense and are considered best socialised across load groups to recognise scale benefits.
 We have used ICP count to do this.
+FENZ levies Regulatory Asset Base FENZ levies are broadly based on asset values, via insurance premia.
+We have allocated FENZ levies based on the RAB value used by each load group.
+Quality incentive adjustment ICP count The RY24 quality incentive is a penalty for not meeting regulated quality targets.
+The incentive

-FENZ levies Regulatory Asset Base FENZ levies are broadly based on asset values, via insurance premia, so we have maintained our allocation to load groups based on RAB value.
-Quality incentive adjustment ICP count The RY23 quality incentive is a penalty for not meeting regulated quality targets.
-The incentive (refund) is socialised across load groups to recognise scale benefits.
-We have used ICP count to do this.
-IRIS - Capex Regulatory Asset Base The RY23 capex IRIS incentive is a penalty for overspending capital expenditure allowances in the previous regulatory period.
-We have allocated the capex IRIS incentive (refund) amount based on the estimated RAB value of each load group's use of network assets.
-IRIS - Opex Previous year's distribution charges The RY23 opex IRIS relates to operational expenditure allowances in the previous regulatory period.
-We have allocated the opex IRIS incentive (refund) based on the previous year's distribution line charges for each load group.
-Revenue deferred to future periods Pro-rated The revenue deferred to future periods has been pro-rated across all other components listed in Table 1.
+(refund) is socialised across load groups to recognise scale benefits.
+ICP count has been used to do this.
+IRIS - Capex Regulatory Asset Base The RY24 capex IRIS incentive is a penalty for overspending capital expenditure allowances in the previous regulatory period.
+The capex IRIS incentive (refund) amount has been allocated based on the estimated RAB value of each load group's use of network assets.
+IRIS - Opex Previous year's distribution charges The RY24 opex IRIS relates to operational expenditure allowances in the previous regulatory period.
+The opex IRIS incentive (refund) has been allocated based on the previous year's distribution line charges for each load group.
+Revenue deferred to future periods Pro-rated The revenue deferred to future periods has been pro-rated across the capital related costs and operational costs listed in Table 8.
 This approach recognises that the revenue deferred cannot be allocated to a specific cost item.

-61. The allocation percentages used to allocate forecast allowable revenue to customer load groups are shown in Table 8.
+^{66.} The allocation percentages used to allocate forecast allowable revenue to customer load groups are shown in Table 9.

-Table 8: Load group allocation percentages
+Table 9: Load group allocation percentages